surajjagdev/cryptographs/README.md

 ## Description

-Users can search their favourite crytocurrency and get a real-time comparision to the fan-favourites.
+Fun-little application where users can search and pick their favourite cryptocurrencies.
+They can then view the changes over 24 hours to its value and see historical data visualized on a line graph.
+Using cryptocompare API (data might be slow to retrieve on first opening, if it takes too long).

 ## Table of Contents (structure)